YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++++++++++++++++++++
 ydb_nontprestart_log_delta
 +++++++++++++++++++++++++++++
-**ydb_nontprestart_log_delta (gtm_nontprestart_log_delta)** specifies the number of non-transaction restarts for which YottaDB should wait before reporting a non-transaction restart to the operator logging facility.
-If ydb_nontprestart_log_delta is not defined, YottaDB initializes ydb_nontprestart_log_delta to 0.
+**ydb_nontprestart_log_delta (gtm_nontprestart_log_delta)** specifies the frequency with which YottaDB reports non-transaction restarts to the syslog.
+A value of 1 means that every non-transaction restart is to be reported.
+If ydb_nontprestart_log_delta is not defined, YottaDB initializes ydb_nontprestart_log_delta to 0, meaning that no restarts are to be reported, regardless of the value of :ref:`ydb-nontprestart-log-first-env-var`.

+.. _ydb-nontprestart-log-first-env-var:

 +++++++++++++++++++++++++++++
 ydb_nontprestart_log_first
 +++++++++++++++++++++++++++++
-**ydb_nontprestart_log_first (gtm_nontprestart_log_first)** specifies the initial number of non-transaction restarts which YottaDB should report before placing non-transaction restart reports to the operator logging facility using the :ref:`ydb-nontprestart-log-delta-env-var` value.
-If :ref:`ydb-nontprestart-log-delta-env-var` is defined and ydb_nontprestart_log_first is not defined, YottaDB initializes ydb_nontprestart_log_first to 1.
+**ydb_nontprestart_log_first (gtm_nontprestart_log_first)** specifies the initial number of non-transaction restarts which YottaDB should report before pacing subsequent non-transaction restart reports to the syslog using the :ref:`ydb-nontprestart-log-delta-env-var` value.
+If :ref:`ydb-nontprestart-log-delta-env-var` is defined and ydb_nontprestart_log_first is not defined, YottaDB initializes ydb_nontprestart_log_first to 0.

 ++++++++++++++
 ydb_noundef